FREE SHIPPING WITHIN NEW ZEALAND AND ORDERS OVER $100 TO AUSTRALIA

 It is found in the Arahura River watershed and also in the Kawhaka and Waimea Creeks.

-4) Kahurangi
+4) Kahurangi Pounamu

-is the colour that most people perceive our Nephrite to be.
-A very bright apple green shade and very translucent, this variety of Greenstone radiates its colour without being held to a light.
+This is the colour that most people perceive our Nephrite to be.
+A very bright apple green shade and very translucent, this variety of greenstone radiates its colour without being held to a light.
 Soft black iron spots can spoil the overall look of the stone and customers often think these black spots suggest impurity.
 However, ninety percent of New Zealand Greenstone has this feature, these iron spots scattered throughout the stone.
 When a thin slice is held up to a light it can best be described as looking like a slither of kiwifruit.

-A beautiful combination is obtained when the iron A spot is hard, and it is also believed that the spot brings good fortune to the wearer.
-This variety often has inclusions of white and yellow combinations giving the appearance of rolling clouds, referred to as
+A beautiful combination is obtained when the iron spot is hard, and it is also believed that the spot brings good fortune to the wearer.
+This variety often has inclusions of white and yellow, giving the appearance of rolling clouds, referred to as "the garment of heaven".
+It is found mainly north of the Arahura River.

-Kahurangi also has beautiful colourations in its surface rind caused by water seeping along its grain-like structure, staining the outer surface of the stone.
+Kahurangi Pounamu also has beautiful colourations in its surface rind caused by water seeping along its grain-like structure, staining the outer surface of the stone.

-brown and white.
-These, combined with other varieties make for an endless array of patterns which in recent times have become known as the "Flower Jades"
+Colour combinations within this variety include the Raukaraka colourations, yellow to orange, brown and white.
+These, combined with other varieties make for an endless array of patterns which in recent times have become known as the "Flower Jades".

-Some types of Kawa Kawa, found in the districts from Waimea to Kumara, exhibit beautiful effects of brownish to orange colourations, and are often referred to as Waimea Stone.
+Some types of Kawakawa, found in the districts from Waimea to Kumara, exhibit beautiful effects of brownish to orange colourations, and are often referred to as Waimea Stone.

-6) Kokopu
+6) Kokopu Pounamu

 Some interesting patterns are found in this spotted variety, as colours vary from darkish brown to light fawn with many shades in between.
 It is often said every stone has a destiny (or use) and this stone is one that fulfils the prophecy, as no other variety is more perfect for carving a trout.
-I purchased several blocks from a very large stone of this variety which was found in the Wainihinihi Creek in 1972 by Murray Fleming.
+Alf Moreton purchased several blocks from a very large stone of this variety which was found in the Wainihinihi Creek in 1972 by Murray Fleming.

 7) Mutton Fat Stone

-is a variety found in the Waimea District and also in the Wainihinihi Creek.
+A variety found in the Waimea District and also in the Wainihinihi Creek.
 Mutton Fat Stone has no distinct grain and is easy to work.
 Once polished, the surface of the stone is very wax like.

 This variety is not widely known except in the local trade where it was given its descriptive name by the late Hettie Feith-Wells, a gemstone expert and regular buyer of unusual types of stone in the early 1970s.
 It is extremely rare.

-8) Raukaraka
+8) Raukaraka Pounamu

-is a stone that has a prevalence of various shades of yellow (all shades from dark to very bright) through to olive green.
+A stone that has a prevalence of various shades of yellow (all shades from dark to very bright) through to olive green.
 These colours can make this a very attractive variety.
 Raukaraka is rare and comes mainly from north of the Arahura River but also occurs in the Kawhaka and Goldsborough areas.

 Well, that's a tricky one!